-Seminars convene in October each year, at the conclusion of a registration process that begins every June.
-All registrants are required to submit four choices from the year’s program.
-Spaces are filled on a first-received, first-registered basis, as first-choice placements cannot be guaranteed.
+Seminars convene in October each year, at the conclusion of an enrollment process that begins every June.
+All enrollees are required to submit four choices from the year’s program.
+Spaces are filled on a first-received, first-enrolled basis, as first-choice placements cannot be guaranteed.
 Enrollment is delayed for those making fewer choices than four.
-A member who revises his choices loses his initial place in the registration queue, the date and time of revision serving as the date and time of registration.
-It is not possible to enroll in more than one seminar or workshop, and those appearing in panel sessions are also ineligible to register for seminars and workshops.
-The closing deadline for seminar and workshop registration is 15 September.
+A member who revises his choices loses his initial place in the enrollment queue, the date and time of revision serving as the date and time of enrollment.
+It is not possible to enroll in more than one seminar or workshop, and those appearing in panel sessions are also ineligible to enroll in seminars and workshops.
+The closing deadline for seminar and workshop enrollment is 15 September.

 Enrollments are announced by 1 October.
 By the end of October, enrolled seminar and workshop participants will receive directions and deadlines from the seminar and workshop leaders.
 Accepting a place in a seminar or workshop, each SAA member agrees to produce original work, to engage directly with the topic and scholarly objectives announced by the seminar or workshop leader, to observe the leader’s directions and deadlines, and to attend the seminar or workshop meeting at the annual conference.
 Assigned work may involve research papers, common readings, performance exercises, digital projects, and other academic undertakings.